ShawnMcCool/PHPStorm-SpacePeacock/README.md

 `ctrl + d` select word at cursor, or if a word is selected the select the next occurrence of the word (multiple-cursors)

 There are others, as I think of them, I'll add them here.

-## Coming Soon

-My goal is to replace the IDE colors with colors that match the scheme.
-Also, I'm going to either remove the project sidebar icons (folder and file icons) completely, or if that's not possible, come up with a simple and unobtrusive folder / file icon and replace them as necessary to clean up that sidebar.

 ## Changelog